monsoonmaelstrom/book2/book2.md

 “Hazel,” Amelia says softly, as we resume our positions across from one another, “if you throw this fight to get out of having to spar with someone new…”

-“I wouldn’t do that,” I tell her, knowing I totally would, since I was actually considering doing just that.
+“I wouldn’t do that,” I tell her, knowing I totally would, since I was actually considering doing precisely that.

 ----